asyncapi/cli/README.md

   start     starts a new local instance of Studio validate  validate an AsyncAPI file generate    generate all kinds of stuff
-    types       generate all the typed models for the AsyncAPI file typescript    generate the types in TypeScript
+    models       generate all the typed models for the message payloads defined in the AsyncAPI file typescript    generate the models for TypeScript
-      csharp        generate the types in C#
+      csharp        generate the models for C#
-      golang        generate the types in Go
+      golang        generate the models for Go
-      java          generate the types in Java
+      java          generate the models for Java
-      javascript    generate the types in JavaScript
+      javascript    generate the models for JavaScript
-      dart          generate the types in Dart
+      dart          generate the models for Dart
 ```

 ## Contributing